siliconharborlabs/generator-jhipster/CONTRIBUTING.md

  - [Git Commit Guidelines](#commit)

 ## <a name="question"></a> Questions and help
-This is the JHipster bug tracker, and it is used for [Issues and Bugs](#issue) and for [Feature Requests](#feature).
+This is the StackStack bug tracker, and it is used for [Issues and Bugs](#issue) and for [Feature Requests](#feature).
 It is **not** a help desk or a support forum.

-If you have a question on using JHipster, or if you need help with your JHipster project, please [read our help page](http://www.jhipster.tech/help/) and use the [JHipster tag on StackOverflow](http://stackoverflow.com/tags/jhipster) or join our [Gitter.im chat room](https://gitter.im/jhipster/generator-jhipster).
+If you have a question on using StackStack, or if you need help with your StackStack project, please [read our help page](http://stackstack.io/help/) and use the [StackStack tag on StackOverflow](http://stackoverflow.com/tags/jhipster) or join our [Gitter.im chat room](https://gitter.im/jhipster/generator-jhipster).

 ## <a name="issue"></a> Issues and Bugs
 If you find a bug in the source code or a mistake in the documentation, you can help us by [submitting a ticket](https://opensource.guide/how-to-contribute/#opening-an-issue) to our [GitHub issues](https://github.com/jhipster/generator-jhipster/issues).
-Even better, you can submit a Pull Request to our [JHipster generator project](https://github.com/jhipster/generator-jhipster) or to our [Documentation project](https://github.com/jhipster/jhipster.github.io).
+Even better, you can submit a Pull Request to our [StackStack generator project](https://github.com/jhipster/generator-jhipster) or to our [Documentation project](https://github.com/jhipster/jhipster.github.io).

 **Please see the Submission Guidelines below**.